I recently had a full hysterectomy — at the age of 50.

 What Hysterectomy Recovery Pain Is Like

 #1 – Basically the only pain I felt immediately after surgery was the sharp pain you feel when moving too quickly or bending down too far or stretching too far to reach something.
+That pain is the result of all the air inside your belly leaving very little room for extra movements.
+Having a “swelly belly” is normal for 2 to 4 weeks after hysterectomy surgery.
+It will eventually go away on its own.

 I was put on Loritab every 6 hours after surgery.
 My pain level was relatively low (3 out of 10), but I told the nurse (and the surgeon) that the Loritab was doing nothing to reduce that pain.
 Basically, the Loritab was having no effect on me.